 If you’d rather get out on the ocean and fish, try booking a charter.
 We went out with all 4 kids through The Fish House and had absolute blast.
 We only caught one Silver Salmon, but we were going at the end of the season, so we were happy with that!
 There are so many charter options in Seward, Homer and beyond.
 Check out Take Me Fishing to find the best charter option for you.

 I’m not generally a huge zoo fan, but I was pleasantly surprised with the amount of conservation work the Alaska Zoo performs.
 The highlights for us were the harbor seals, who loved kissing the glass for us, the giant polar bear (man, I never knew how huge those things were) and the bear cub nursery, which houses orphaned bears of all species and boy are they adorable!

 Whatever you choose to do in Alaska with kids, you’re guaranteed to have an amazing time and see things that you’ve never seen before!
+This Alaska summer vacation will be something that my kids remember for their entire lives!
 If you need help planning your trip to Alaska please get in touch on Facebook or Instagram.
 I really love helping you plan your trips!

 9 thoughts on “What to do in Alaska with Kids – Alaska Family Vacation Planner”

 Great guide!
 We only had a couple of days in South Central but rrally want to go back and see more!
 Our favourite experience was taking the train from Anchorage to Seward – it was spectacular!